rohith-bandi/evault_blockchain/README.md

 ## Deploying the Application :

-Before starting the application , you have to setup the folders like  application-javascript , chaincode-javascript , test-application . `If you clone this respiratory , Then you can just start from fabric-network` .
+Before starting the application , you have to setup the folders like  application-javascript , chaincode-javascript , test-application . `If you clone this repository , Then you can just start from fabric-network` .
 Modify the files as per your requirements .
 In application-javascript run this commands :
 ```bash
   npm init
   npm i